P26/40 tank: Combat history

-Only 21 P 40s were finished; during the armistice it served in the defence of Rome.
+Only 21 P 40s were finished in September 1943 and during the armistice it served in the defence of Rome.
 The Germans ordered production to continue after the armistice and appropriated completed tanks to the Southern Tank Training Battalion, 10th and 15th Police Panzer Companies, and the 24th Waffen Mountain Division of the SS Karstjäger.
 The Southern Tank Training Battalion trained units to use captured Italian tanks and had five P 40s in their inventory.
 The 10th Police Panzer Company served in Russia before redeployment to northern Italy in late 1944 for anti-partisan duties with the 15th Police Panzer Company.
 Formed in summer of 1944, the 24th Waffen Mountain Division was deployed to Trieste and Udine along the Adriatic coast.
 While retreating towards Austria in March 1945, they lost several P 40 tanks to Shermans of the British 6th Armoured Division.
 About a hundred P 40s were used by the German military, of which about 40 were without engines and used as static emplacements at defensive positions such as the Gustav and Gothic Lines.

+The tank served also under Italian crew, it was employed in small numbers in the Armored Group Leoncello of the Italian Social Republic, one of the Leoncello's P40 was also captured by the Italian partisan after the revolts in Milan.